-Services that are covered for you What you must pay when you get these services Ambulance Services Covered ambulance services, air and ground, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other Authorization is required for non-emergency ambulance services. means of transportation could endanger the person's health or if authorized by the plan. \$325 copayment for Medicare-covered ambulance services.
-Cost sharing applies Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required. for each one-way trip.
-Emergency transportation by ambulance is covered anywhere in the world.
-Please Your plan includes worldwide coverage for emergency transportation. refer to "Worldwide Emergency/Urgent Coverage" for more information about this supplemental benefit.
-Annual Physical Exam The Annual Physical Exam is a more comprehensive examination than the annual wellness visit.
-Services include the following: bodily systems examinations, such as heart, You pay \$0 copayment for an annual physical. lung, head and neck, and neurological system; measurement and recording of vital signs such as blood pressure, heart rate, and respiratory rate; a complete prescription medication review; and a review of any recent hospitalizations.
+Services that are covered for you What you must pay when you get these services In- Network What you must pay when you get these services Out- of-Network Ambulance Services Covered ambulance services include, air and ground, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
+Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.
+Authorization is required for ambulance services. \$275 copayment for Medicard services.
+Cost sharing applies Emergency transportation by anywhere in the world.
+Please Emergency/Urgent Coverage this supplemental benefit. or non-emergency e-covered ambulance for each one-way trip. ambulance is covered e refer to "Worldwide Your plan includes worldwide coverage for emergency transportation.

+Services that are covered for you What you must pay when you get these services In- Network What you must pay when you get these services Out- of-Network Annual Physical Exam The Annual Physical Exam is a more comprehensive examination than the annual wellness visit.
+Services include the following: bodily systems examinations, such as heart, lung, head and neck, and neurological system; measurement and recording of vital signs such as blood pressure, heart rate, and respiratory rate; a complete prescription medication review; and a review of any recent hospitalizations.
 Covered once every calendar year.
+You pay \$0 copayment for an annual physical.
 If you receive services that address a medical condition during the same office visit, an additional cost-share may apply.
-Annual Wellness Visit If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
-This is covered once every 12 months.
-There is no coinsurance, copayment, or deductible for the annual wellness visit.
+30% coinsurance for an annual physical.
+If you receive services that address a medical condition during the same office visit, an additional cost-share may apply.
+Annual Wellness Visit If you've had Part B for longer than There is no coinsurance, 30% coinsurance for the 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
+This is covered once every 12 months. copayment, or deductible for the annual wellness visit.
+If you receive services that annual wellness visit.
 Note : Your first annual wellness visit can't take place within 12 months of your "Welcome to Medicare" preventive visit.
-However, you don't need to have had a "Welcome to Medicare" visit to be covered for annual wellness visits after you've had Part B for 12 months.
-If you receive services that address a medical condition during the same office visit, an additional cost-share may apply.
+However, you don't need to have had a "Welcome to Medicare" visit to be covered for annual wellness visits after you've had Part B for 12 months. address a medical condition during the same office visit, an additional cost-share may apply.